SSINsch/ssinsch.github.io/index.md

   - Network log analysis and program development using AI and statistics
   - Others: `Confidential`
 - Cybersecurity Researcher, Agency for Defense Development (ADD), Seoul, Republic of Korea (2018.7 ~ 2023.8)
-  - Techniques to disrupt nation-sponsored cyberattacks' goals (국가급 사이버 공격 목표 달성 와해 기술) (2020.11 ~ 2023.7)
+  - Techniques to disrupt nation-sponsored cyberattacks' goals (2020.11 ~ 2023.7)
     - In charge of APT attack classification and goal prediction.
     - Also code integration manager within team.
     - Published 2 international [papers](#publications)([J1, J2]) and two [patents](#patent)([p2], [p3]).
-  - Techniques to improve fuzzing performance with deep learning (딥러닝을 활용한 퍼징 성능 향상 기술) (2018.11 ~ 2020.10)
+  - Techniques to improve fuzzing performance with deep learning (2018.11 ~ 2020.10)
     - In charge of seed scheduling algorithms.
     - Also code integration manager within team.
     - Published one [patent](#patent)([p1]) and reported five [CVEs](#cve).